gw-cs-sd/sd-2017-human-tracking/README.md

 ## Joint Data

 In case anyone would like to continue development using the RealSense person tracking module, check out our code.
 Despite what the SDK documentation says, only a few joints were confirmed working.
+These joints are enumerated in the table below.
 We only use the head, shoulders, spine and center of mass in calculations.

 Realsense Joint |  Our Code
 ----------------|----------